AdamPrimer/LiveSplit.EscapeGoat2/README.md

 - Default splits files `eg2_any.lss` and `eg2_100%.lss` are provided to make this easier since there are many exits.

+## About In-Game Time ##

+### To Enable ###

+- Right Click -> `Compare Against` -> Game Time

+### About ###

+- Sets the time to be equal to the in-game timer
+- The In-Game Time is the time seen on the file select menu
+- The In-Game Time is independent from the Level Timer seen in the speedrunners overlay.
+- Splits still occur on exiting doors, even though the In-Game Time continues until unload.
+- Pulls the current In-Game Time right from memory, yes this is as accurate as it gets.

 ## Build Intructions ##

 1. Download the source